 You may not be ready to hear this yet.
 I know.
 I’ve been there too.
 You figure if you just train harder, you’ll find a way.
-You just have to tweak your technique a little.
-Or if you do enough “restorative” cross training, like yoga or pilates for example, you’ll open your body enough to make a difference.
+You just have to tweak your technique a little, right?
 Maybe.
-But if you get to a point where you’re experiencing pain or dysfunction that affects performance, why not open the door on the possibility that a new approach is really what’s needed?
+But if you get to a point where you’re experiencing pain or dysfunction that affects performance, why not open the door on the possibility that a different approach could be what’s needed?

 When you’re ready to explore the kind of training that provides fundamental structural support as part of the process, check out Moving Spirit’s Pilates & Integrated Movement Programs.
 Private training and small group classes, mat works and specialty workshops – we’ve got something for everyone.
 Enroll now in one of our monthly small group reformer memberships, and get your FIRST MONTH FREE!
 (Some conditions apply.
 Offer expires Oct 31, 2020)